Nrishinghananda Roy.

 lsmdb

 A persistent key-value storage engine built on the Log-Structured Merge Tree architecture in Rust.
 Implements a SkipList MemTable, Write-Ahead Log, Bloom filters, LRU block cache, and Snappy compression.
-Published on crates.io as both a library and CLI binary.
+Building this from scratch provided deep intuition into how databases fail under load, enabling me to better architect highly available cloud data tiers and debug I/O latency spikes.

 Writing

-I write about Rust and storage system internals, and what I learn from reading production codebases.
-The goal is to make the design decisions inside complex systems legible to engineers approaching these projects for the first time.
+I write about platform engineering, DevSecOps, cloud infrastructure, and what I learn from analyzing production architectures.
+The goal is to make the design decisions inside complex Rust backends, threat models, and cloud-native environments legible to engineers approaching these systems for the first time.